SHOCKWAVE THERAPY (ESWT)

 The success of any shockwave therapy treatment directly depends on the knowledge and skill of the therapist, as well as with the quality of shockwave unit being used.

-Focused shockwaves
+Focused Shockwaves

 Do not disperse, but rather remain in a narrow beam pattern.
 Focused shockwaves are ideal for small, extremely dense dysfunctions such as chronic tendonitis and heel spurs.
 These shockwaves require extreme skill from the therapist as an incorrect application angle of the shockwave beam could miss the targeted tissues, resulting in a totally ineffective treatment.
 Both have their advantages and disadvantages in treating conditions, to be chosen by the therapist based on the condition being treated.

-- Acoustic waves begin entering the body when the gun-like applicator is depressed against the skin, moistened by a special anti-bacterial gel allowing for its impulse penetration.
+• Acoustic waves begin entering the body when the gun-like applicator is depressed against the skin, moistened by a special anti-bacterial gel allowing for its impulse penetration.

 Shockwave devices can be thought of as the acoustic wave generators which cause the cavitational process to occur, not as a device which specifically delivers shockwaves into the body.
+Shockwaves are made in the body with the help of this acoustic wave cavitational action.

 Healthy muscles, tendons, ligaments, and nerves are not affected by shockwaves as they can easily absorb the cavitational and thus shockwave forces.
 The acoustic waves simply bounce off bones and hyaline cartilage having no affect positive or negative on them.